JCSDA/jedi-docs/docs/using/running_skylab/HPC_users_guide.rst

 Hercules is an HPC system located at Mississippi State University for the purpose of furthering NOAA’s scientific research and collaboration.

+It shares a file system and log-in credentials with :ref:`orion`, so see that section (below) for more information.

 Hercules documentation:

 * `MSU Cluster Computing Basics documentation <https://intranet.hpc.msstate.edu/helpdesk/resource-docs/clusters_getting_started.php>`_